Asjad-Waseem/nytimes-most-popular-articles-fe/README.md

 # NODE VERSION

-- The project uses Node 20.12.1 version, so please ensure you use the same as a good practice
+- The project uses Node 20.12.1 version, so please ensure you use the same as a good practice.

 # INSTALLING THE DEPENDENCIES

-- For npm, use the command "npm install" or "npm i" to install the dependencies
+- For npm, use the command "npm install" or "npm i" to install the dependencies.
-- For yarn, use the command "yarn install" or "yarn i" or "yarn"
+- For yarn, use the command "yarn install" or "yarn i" or "yarn".

 # RUNNING THE CODE

-- After you have successfully installed the dependencies, use the command "npm run dev" if you are using npm or alternatively, use "yarn run dev" if you are using yarn
+- After you have successfully installed the dependencies, run the command "npm run dev" if you are using npm or alternatively, use "yarn run dev" if you are using yarn.

+# BUILDING THE PROJECT

+- To build the project, use "npm run build" or alternatively you can use "yarn build" if you are using yarn.

-# RUNNING THE TESTS
+# RUNNING THE UNIT TESTS IN JEST/REACT-TESTING LIBRARY

 - For executing the unit tests, use the command "npm test" or "npm run test" to run all the unit tests.

+# RUNNING THE CYPRESS TESTS

+- For executing all the the cypress tests once, use the command "npx cypress run" if you are using npm, "yarn cypress run".
+If you are using yarn, use "yarn cypress run".

+- For executing a specific cypress spec file test, use the command "npm run cy:run -- --record --spec "cypress/e2e/my-spec.cy.js" if you are using npm.
+If you are using yar, use "yarn run cy:run -- --record --spec "cypress/e2e/my-spec.cy.js".

+# RUNNING THE LINTING TEST

+- To run the eslint test, use the command "npm run lint" or alternatively use "yarn lint" if you are using yarn.

-# React + TypeScript + Vite
+# THESE ARE ALL AUTO GENERATED PROJECT DETAILS: React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.